Abyzab/SysBot.py/README.md

 # SysBot.py

-A trade bot built for Pokémon Brilliant Diamond and Shining Pearl.
-It also offers additional functions for shiny hunting (pending more being added).
+A bot built for Pokémon Brilliant Diamond and Shining Pearl.
+It offers a persistent queue for distribution trading through discord.
+As well as additional functions for automated shiny hunting (pending more being added).

 ## Warning

-You must have a hacked nintendo switch to run this.
+You must have a hacked Nintendo Switch to run this.
 I am not liable for any damages or bans you might get in the process of running this.
 Use at your own risk.

 **Ensure you have save backups of everything you care about.**